 How far can I pump water and still have enough pressure to run the sprinkler?

-There are three factors which affect the pressure in your irrigation or sprinkler system.
+A: There are three factors which affect the pressure in your irrigation or sprinkler system.
 These factors are the performance capability (or total flow rate), the diameter and total length of hose, and any elevation change between your water source and the sprinkler.

 Performance Capability or Total Flow Rate